 A 15-member Board of Trustees carries out the provisions of the Illinois Pension Code.
 Trustees include the state superintendent of education (ex officio); seven representatives of the public who are appointed by the governor; five members of TRS who are elected by active members; and two retired members who are elected by TRS annuitants.
+The president of the Board of Trustees, by law, is appointed by the governor from among the sitting trustees.
 The board appoints the executive director, who is responsible for the administration of TRS.